-Chapter One: Overview of Housing
+Chapter One — Overview of Housing Counseling:

 Chapter one presents an overview of housing counseling by providing basic definitions of counseling, housing counseling, pre-homeownership counseling and homebuyer education.
 The differences between pre-homeownership counseling and homebuyer education are emphasized.
 This Chapter also introduces the components of counseling as a problem-solving process and discusses specific activities of housing counseling and its benefits to clients.

-Chapter Two: Counseling Skills:
+Chapter Two — Counseling Skills:

 This chapter focuses on counseling skills that are essential to successful counseling.
 Section One begins with a discussion of the basics of communication, including verbal and nonverbal modes of communicating.
 We’ll also talk about specific communication skills relevant to building rapport, developing trust, and facilitating change.
 In Section Two, we’ll introduce the concept of a case management approach to counseling.
 Case Management refers to the planning process in which counselors develop concrete action steps to meeting the client’s needs.
 Section Three includes some administrative tools and sample forms that will sharpen your record-keeping skills so that you can document your work.

-Chapter Three; The Mortgage Lending
+Chapter Three — The Mortgage Lending Industry:

 Chapter three provides insight into the mortgage lending industry – how mortgages work and how they are financed.
 Basic underwriting guidelines and the loan application process are also discussed.
 Other topics include the role of the federal government and the secondary markets in shaping the mortgage industry.
 A good understanding of this background information is a prerequisite to pre-qualifying clients for homeownership.
 It is essential that housing counselors familiarize themselves with how lenders operate and what they look for in loan applications so that they can provide informed, knowledgeable, and professional assistance to clients.

-Chapter Four: Client In-Take and Pre-Qualification:
+Chapter Four — Client In-Take and Pre-Qualification:

 Chapter four continues the discussion of the mortgage lending industry by presenting information on how to pre-qualify families for homeownership.
 Section One focuses on client intake and application interview procedures that facilitate gathering and verifying information regarding clients’ financial situation.
 Section Two includes case studies, exercises, and practical worksheets that illustrate how to accurately calculate income, qualifying ratios, and how to assess clients’ overall eligibility for homeownership.
 This pre-qualification analysis then reveals any problem areas, such as derogatory credit, that need to be resolved.

-Chapter Five: The Consumer Credit
+Chapter Five — The Consumer Credit Industry:

 The purpose of this chapter is to present an overview of the consumer credit industry.
 Topics include the historical developments in the use of credit, the basic types of credit, the role of credit in the economy, and credit legislation.
 Chapter Five also discusses the advantages and disadvantages of using credit.
 Instruction on how to analyze credit reports and how to interpret credit scores is also included.
 In addition, tips for solving credit problems are included.

-Chapter Six: Budgeting for
+Chapter Six — Budgeting for Homeownership:

 Housing counselors play an important role in helping clients plan for the up-front and on-going monthly costs of homeownership.
 This chapter includes instructional materials on implementing a household budget that focuses on reducing debts and developing a savings plan.
 Budget analysis will be incorporated into qualifying ratio estimates to ensure affordability.

-Chapter Seven: Homebuyer Education
+Chapter Seven — Homebuyer Education Models: